-Upon recognizing the lack of power we have over lust addiction, sexual compulsions, and other unhealthy attachments by working Step One, we enter into relationship with God by putting our faith in Him.
+Upon recognizing the lack of power we have over addictions, compulsions, and unhealthy attachments by working Step One, we enter into relationship with God by putting our faith in Him.
 We surrender our will and lives over to His care through prayer and by following the guidance of others.
 A good sponsor will suggest we commit ourselves to service by helping out at meetings, reaching out to newcomers, and creating space where we focus more on others than ourselves.

-People with addictive tendencies often take things to the extreme.
-When we find ourselves wrapped up in either self-pity or grandiose thinking, a phone call to another guy in the group can quickly help realign our attitude and behavior.
+People with addictive tendencies, as well as those who are impacted by a loved one's addiction, tend to take things to the extreme.
+When we find ourselves wrapped up in either self-pity or grandiose thinking, a phone call to another person in recovery can quickly help realign our attitude and behavior.
 In addition to putting things into perspective and slowing down enough to process what might seem overwhelming, reaching out to others opens us to the work that God would have us perform.